-adequate training in systemic therapy medication, including dosing calculations according to protocols, formulations and/or preparation.
+· adequate training in systemic therapy medication, including dosing calculations according to protocols, formulations and/or preparation.

-In a setting where no medical oncologist is locally available (e.g. regional or remote areas), some components of less complex therapies may be delivered by a general practitioner or nurse with training and experience that enables credentialing and agreed scope of practice within this area.
-This should be in accordance with a detailed treatment plan or agreed protocol, and with communication as agreed with the medical oncologist or as clinically required.
+All patients must be primarily managed and overseen by an appropriately qualified specialist multidisciplinary team.
+In a setting where no haematologist or medical oncologist is locally available (e.g. regional or remote areas), some components of less complex therapies may be delivered by a specialist physician and an appropriately qualified nurse, and overseen by a specialist team.
+This should be in accordance with a detailed treatment plan or agreed protocol, and with communication as agreed with the haematologist or medical oncologist or as clinically required.